warmcat/libwebsockets/lib/secure-streams/README.md

 The number of retries to conceal from higher layers before giving errors.
-If this is larger than the number of times in the backoff array, then the last time is used for the extra delays
+If this is larger than the number of times in the backoff array, then the last time is used for the extra delays.
+65535 means never stop trying.

 ### `jitterpc`